Britney Spears Wants To Tell Her Story — But Not To Oprah Winfrey

 Following Prince Harry and Meghan Markle’s bombshell interview with Oprah Winfrey, Britney Spears’ fans began wondering if the pop princess would ever do a tell-all interview of her own.
-She’d certainly have a lot to discuss regarding the state of her conservatorship, her relationship with her parents, and everything else touched upon in FX and Hulu’s much-watched The New York Times Presents: Framing Britney Spears documentary.
-Last week, a source close to the singer told Entertainment Tonight that while she has “always hated doing interviews,” if she were to sit down for a revealing chat, “Oprah would most likely be her first choice.”
+She’d certainly have a lot to discuss regarding the state of her conservatorship, her relationship with her parents, everything else touched upon in her June and July court hearings, and FX and Hulu’s much-watched The New York Times Presents: Framing Britney Spears documentary.
+In March, a source close to the singer told Entertainment Tonight that while she has “always hated doing interviews,” if she were to sit down for a revealing chat, “Oprah would most likely be her first choice.”
 But on March 21, Us Weekly reported that per another source, she does want to tell her story — just not through a televised interview.

 “The report about Britney considering a tell-all is greatly exaggerated and essentially giving false hope to the fans who tweeted calls for it after the Harry and Meghan interview,” the source said.
 “Britney would like to tell her story and has always wanted to write a memoir, but the conservatorship makes that difficult, and it’s not something on her immediate radar, anyway.”

-Per a second insider who spoke with the magazine, Spears would prefer to speak out on her own terms, which likely would not involve television.
+Per a second insider who spoke with the magazine months before her recent court statements, Spears would prefer to speak out on her own terms, which likely would not involve television.
 “Britney hasn’t mentioned doing an interview.
 She wants to speak and could do so on social media with the assistance of [boyfriend Sam Asghari] on his platforms if it got to be this emergency situation for her,” said the second source.
 “She doesn’t want to be filtered.”